Man's body found frozen to ground at Burlington high school

-The body of a man believed to 19-years-old has been found on the grounds of a Burlington high school.
+The body of a 19-year-old man has been found on the grounds of a Burlington high school.

 Halton police said someone discovered the body this morning at Nelson High School on New Street and called police at around 9:25 a.m.